★★★★★

 Stack of 5 chocolate flourless cookies.

-Cool.
-Allow the cookies to cool about 5 minutes on the pan, then use a metal spatula to remove them to a wire rack to cool completely.
-They will stick to the parchment paper if you allow them to cool too long.
+Step 3.
+Cool the cookies.
+Allow the cookies to cool for about 5 minutes on the pan, then use a metal spatula to remove them to a wire rack to cool completely.

 Pair this copycat Starbucks Cookie with a cup of Apple Crisp Macchiato Coffee and a big slice of Cranberry Bliss Bars.
 So good.